Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-It is however important to realize that the collapse of the optimal particle filter for $\epsilon \approx 1$ does \emph{not} imply that Monte Carlo sampling in general is not applicable in this case.
+It is however important to realize that the collapse of the optimal particle filter for $\epsilon \approx 1$ does not imply that Monte Carlo sampling in general is not applicable in this case.
 Particle filtering induces variance into the weights because of its recursive problem formulation and this variance can be reduced by particle smoothing.
-The reason is as follows: the variance of the weights of the optimal particle filter depends only on the variance of the particles' positions at time $n$ (see (\ref{eq:OptimalWeight})), i.e. each particle is updated to time $n+1$ such that no additional variance is introduced (this is why this filter is called optimal); however the positions at time $n$ may be unlikely in view of the data at $n+1$ (due to accumulation of errors up until this point).
-In this case, one can go back and correct the past, i.e. use a particle smoother (see also section \ref{sec:VarAndSmoothing}).
-However, the number of steps one needs to go back in time for successful smoothing is problem dependent and, thus, we cannot provide a full analysis here (given that we work in a restrictive linear setting it seems more realistic and efficient to do this analysis on a case by case basis).
-In particular, it was indicated in two independent papers \cite{Weare2009,Brad} that smoothing a few steps backwards can help with making Monte Carlo sampling applicable in situations where particle filters fail.
-In \cite{Weare2009}, the low-noise regime (which is an instance of the case where $\epsilon\approx 1$) is considered in connection with an application in oceanography and it was found that particle smoothing is helpful, however the approximations for optimal particle smoothers become difficult and computationally expensive as the problems get nonlinear.
+The reason is as follows: the variance of the weights of the optimal particle filter depends only on the variance of the particles' positions at time $n$ (see section \ref{sec:OptimalFilter}), i.e. each particle is updated to time $n+1$ such that no additional variance is introduced (this is why this filter is called optimal); however the particles at time $n$ may be unlikely in view of the data at $n+1$ (due to accumulation of errors up until this point).
+In this case, one can go back and correct the past, i.e. use a particle smoother (see also section~\ref{sec:VarAndSmoothing}).
+However, the number of steps one needs to go back in time for successful smoothing is problem dependent and, thus, we cannot provide a full analysis here (given that we work in a restrictive linear setting it seems more realistic to do this analysis on a case by case basis).
+In particular, it was indicated in two independent papers \cite{Weare2012,Brad} that smoothing a few steps backwards can help with making Monte Carlo sampling applicable in situations where particle filters fail or perform poorly.
+In \cite{Weare2012}, particle smoothing for the ``low-noise regime'' (which is an instance of the case where $\epsilon\approx 1$) is considered in connection with an application in oceanography.
 In~\cite{Brad}, particle smoothing was found to give superior results than particle filtering for combined parameter and state estimation, again in connection with an application in oceanography.

-In the general case (arbitrary $A,H,Q,R$), we can simplify the balance condition for successful particle filtering by using the upper bound for the Frobenius norm of $\Sigma$ :
+However the approximations for (optimal) particle smoothers become difficult and computationally expensive as the problems get nonlinear.